sikaeducation/curriculum/courses/102/standards/apply-version-control/topics/git-repositories/README.md

 # Git: Repositories

-A Git repository or "repo" is a folder containing not only files, but every state those files have ever been in.
+A Git repository, or repo, is a folder containing not only files, but every state those files have ever been in.
 Git offers many tools for inspecting those different states, and even rolling back your files to one of those states if necessary.
 Git does all of this very efficiently, so repo file sizes stay very small.
 This makes it feasible for everyone working with a repository to maintain a complete copy.

 ## Local Respositories